smotti/ayeaye/README.md

   -p PORT, --port PORT  The port of the HTTP REST API -d PATH, --database DBPATH
-                        Path to the sqlite3 database -D UPLOAD_DIR, --uploadDir LOGPATH
-                        Path to the temporary stored to-be-sent log files -m MAX_LEN, --maxLen SIZE(MB)
-                        Maximum length for the content of a request -v, --verbose         Verbose output
+                        Path to the sqlite3 database -v, --verbose         Verbose output
 ```